Jaya325/Workplace/README.md

 Memory management
 - Memory management  it will controlling and coordinating computer memory,By ensuring the different processes&application can utilize the computer memory resources.
+- Pages : The processor’s smallest addressable unit is a byte or a word, the memory management unit typically deals in pages.